 1946: U.S. Secretary of state James “Jimmy” F. Byrnes said endorsed the creation of a Jewish state when he said that partition was the best solution to the Palestine Problem.

-1947: During a meeting of the Jewish World Congress, it was charged that anti-Jewish is taking place in Iran
+1947: During a meeting of the Jewish World Congress, it was charged that anti-Jewish incidents are taking place in Iran

 1947: Sir Alan Cunningham, the British High Commissioner asked David Ben Gurion to meet with so that he could tell him that the British "had decided to evacuation Palestine as soon as possible."